OrienteerBAP/Orienteer-Guidebook/deriving_classes.md

 4. In the class *CmsCustomer*, we already have the string-type property *interaction*, but we want it to be link-type.

-   So, delete the property *interaction* and create a new property with similar name with parameters:
+   So, delete the property *interaction* and create a new property with similar name.
+Set `Type: LINKLIST`, `Visualization: table`, `Linked Class: CmsInteraction`, `Inverse: customer`.
-   * Type: LINKLIST
-   * Visualization: table
-   * Linked Class: CmsInteraction
-   * Inverse: customer.
 5. For the class *CmsInteraction*, for the property *customer* set Inverse: interaction.
 6. Let us also have interactions for each customer on a separate tab.
 So, for the class *CmsCustomer*, for the parameter *interactions*, set Tab: Interactions.